jsslkeylog/jsslkeylog/README.txt

 In case you want to use it with Java 1.5 or 1.6, use version 1.1 of this program instead.

-The agent library was tested with Java 1.7 to 15; as it accesses internal API directly, it might not work in more recent versions without updating.
+The agent library was tested with Java 1.7 to 18; as it accesses internal API directly, it will likely not work in more recent versions without updating.

 Usage